Home | Energy Physics | Nuclear Power | Electricity | Climate Change | Lighting Control | Contacts | Links |

 OTTENSMEYER'S 7TH OBSERVATION:

-Ottensmeyer's 7th observation was that a practical way of separating fission products from actinides is to sort the atoms based on their atomic weight.
+Ottensmeyer's 7th observation was that a practical way of separating fission products from TRU is to sort the atoms based on their atomic weight.
 Most fission product atoms have an atomic weight less than cadmium (atomic weight = 112.41).
 Hence to a first order fission product atoms will float in liquid cadmium whereas the actinides will sink.
 More precise atomic weight selection can be achieved by taking advantage of different atomic electrochemical properties.

 OTTENSMEYER"S 8th OBSERVATION: